timmattison/sjmmie/README.md

 This file contains your interceptor function (SJMMIE_send for us) and a function that allows the JVM to call back to C to use the original function.
 This function is a JNIEXPORTed function that contains all of the parameters needed to call the original function with the parameters unrolled as necessary.

-Here is where you also define the XXX four XXX externs from step 2.
+Here is where you also define the three externs from step 2.

 Our signature for the JNI function looks like this: